 So, my bestie and I decided to form a book group.
 I know, cool, right?
 You can join, too, if you should so choose.
 Just hit me up and we'll get to crackin'.
-Anyhoo, the first official read was Money by Martin Amis, but I'll get to that in my next post.
-Delicious, by the way, but will require a little more critical thought on my part.
-Thus, I have decided to critique our second book, Water for Elephants by Sara Gruen.
-I've had immediate reactions to this puppy.
+Anyhoo, the first official read was

-So, Sara, dawg (Sorry, I've been watching too much Idol), it was okay for me.
+Idol), it was okay for me.
 I've got a few small-ish pieces of advice for you -

 Number One: DON'T USE PRESENT TENSE!
 It does not make you cool and hip and different.
 I know, I know, it seems like a good idea at first, but all you're doing is hindering your talent and creativity.
 This is the deal: a great story is told in retrospect.
 It's more believable.
 There are some creative back roads to present tense, but I did not see them.
 In reality, the present is hard to follow; everything is whimsical.
 Most authors use past tense, because that's how we tell stories to other people, and because in the present, we can't delete uninteresting details.
 For example, one minute, I find out my mother dies, then the next minute I have to pee.
 You can't put the latter piece of information into your book, so you're forced to splice up the interesting stuff into "flashes."
 Do you catch my "hindering your talent and creativity drift?"
-There's so much you can't do, because you're writing in present tense.
+There's so much you

 I know Jacob is an old man having "dreams" about his past - thus present tense is sort of necessary - but this is my solution: